single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-alpinejs.md

   - The `x-data` can be provided in the following forms (via the options attribute `xData`)
     - an object
     - a function
-    - a function returning a promise.
+    - a function that returns a promise which resolves with an object.

 #### Via npm